-[vc_row][vc_column][vc_column_text]Endometriosis is a disease that affects women and their reproductive system.
-It occurs when the tissue that normally lines inside the uterus, the endometrium, grows outside the uterus.
-The damaged tissue is usually known as endometriosis patches, implants, nodules, or lesions, and it is found in the pelvic cavity, including on or under the ovaries, on the fallopian tubes, which carry egg cells from the ovaries to the uterus, behind the uterus, on the tissues that hold the uterus in place, on the bowels or bladder, and in rare cases, on the lungs or in other parts of the body.
+Endometriosis is a disease in which tissue that normally lines the uterus, called the endometrium, grows outside the uterus.
+This abnormal growth occurs in patches or nodules called endometrial lesions.
+These lesions usually develop in the pelvic cavity, on or under the ovaries, on the tubes connecting the ovaries to the uterus, behind the uterus, on the tissues that hold the uterus in place.
+They may also grow on the bowels or bladder, and in rare cases, in the lungs and elsewhere.

-Treatment of Endometriosis-Related Pain
+Treatment of endometriosis-related pain

-Note: Endometriosis News is strictly a news and information website about the disease.
+Endometriosis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.